Critical Illness Cover - Important information

 - The critical illnesses covered include cancer, heart attack and stroke, but because of advances in medicine, not all occurrences of these illnesses are covered.
 For example, a cancer needs to have spread or reached a specified severity to be covered under the policy and to make a claim for some critical illnesses you need to have permanent symptoms.

 - Advances in medicine and technology mean that traditional views of critical illnesses are constantly changing.

 - Critical Illness Cover has no cash value unless a valid claim is made.

 - It's essential that you give us all the information we ask for during the application and that it's accurate.
 If you fail to mention a medical condition, for example, we may not pay out in the event of a claim.

 - If you stop paying the premiums before the end of your policy, your cover will end after 30 days and you will not get anything back.

-- You need to let us know if any of the information you gave us in your application changes before the plan starts.
+- You need to let us know if any of the information you gave us in your application changes before the policy starts.

-- Once you've taken out cover your premiums are guaranteed and won't change unless you alter your plan.
+- Once you've taken out cover your premiums are guaranteed and won't change unless you alter your policy.

 - You'll have the option to pay your premiums monthly or annually.